OpenSecuritySummit/oss2018/content/tracks/Owasp-Devslop/extending-crs3-pixi-circleci-pipeline.md

  - The more tests, the better :) <br />
  - Testing the coverage of OWASP ModSecurity Core Rule Set
- - Proof of concept application tests of the CTF tasks
+ - Proof of concept application tests of the known vulnerabilities in Pixi

 ## What

-We want to cover the CTF requests with the application tests and see if OWASP ModSecurity Core Rule Set 3 catches them!
+We want to cover the attack of the known vulnerabilities in Pixi with the application tests and see if OWASP ModSecurity Core Rule Set 3 catches them!

 ## Outcomes

- - Tests to cover CTF task requests for Pixi
+ - Tests to attack the vulnerabilities of Pixi
- - GitHub Core Rule Set project issues
+ - GitHub Core Rule Set project issues if needed

 ## Who